andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 I snag my laptop as LaGayle fires up the 2018 Jennifer Lawrence & Joel Edgerton dark spy thriller <i>Red Sparrow</i>.
 I click, I clack, I make final cuts of the words that auditioned for inclusion in my bio.
-I'm only casually paying attention to the opening scenes of the movie but I can't help but look up from my computer when
-Jennifer Lawrence pirouettes onto the stage of the Bolshoi in a red and gold tutu & bodice.
+I'm only casually paying attention to the opening scenes of the movie when my gaze is drawn to the TV as Jennifer Lawrence pirouettes onto the stage of the Bolshoi in a red and gold tutu & bodice.
 I don't realize it at the time, but the background ballet ambience while I complete my application now feels like kismet.